-ARL2 (ADP-Ribosylation Factor-Like 2) is a Protein Coding gene.
-Diseases associated with ARL2 include retinitis pigmentosa 2 and joubert syndrome 1.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+ARL2 (ADP Ribosylation Factor Like GTPase 2) is a Protein Coding gene.
+Diseases associated with ARL2 include retinitis pigmentosa 2 and hypoparathyroidism-retardation-dysmorphism syndrome.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARL2 Gene